+Religious liberty is the right to follow the faith of your choice—or to follow no faith at all.
 Religious liberty is a cornerstone of our nation and is the very first freedom guaranteed to Americans by the Bill of Rights.
 Yet on many college and university campuses, the right to associate on the basis of religious belief and even the right to express those beliefs is under attack.
-Under the guise of "nondiscrimination" policies, religious groups are often told that they may not choose the membership or leadership of their groups using religious criteria.
-Other students who merely express religious beliefs in public are condemned for "hate speech" or "intolerance."
-FIRE's public cases dealing with religious liberty, listed below, display our commitment to defending America's religious pluralism by protecting students' rights to express their views and to associate around shared beliefs.
+Often under the guise of “nondiscrimination” policies, religious groups are often told that they may not choose the membership or leadership of their groups using religious criteria.
+Other students who merely express religious beliefs in public are condemned and even punished for “hate speech” or “intolerance.”
+FIRE’s cases dealing with religious liberty display our commitment to defending America’s religious pluralism by protecting students’ rights to express their views and to associate around shared beliefs.